Cornell-Tech-ML/mod3-rnucuta/README.md

 ```

 # Training logs
+For CPU training on `hidden=100`, the training time per epoch averaged about `0.143` seconds.
+For CUDA, it averaged about `1.659` seconds.
+When doubling hidden size to `200`, the training time for CPU time per epoch nearly doubled for XOR to `0.236` seconds, while CUDA did not significantly change, increasing to about `1.745` seconds.
+It is important to note that the CUDA training is slower than the CPU training at the momement because the proper optimizations have not been implemented yet.
+I believe that this is due to the fact that the CUDA training is not utilizing the full GPU occupancy with the `THREADSPERBLOCK` constant.
 ## Simple Training Log
 #### CPU
 `python ./project/run_fast_tensor.py --BACKEND cpu --HIDDEN 100 --DATASET simple --RATE 0.05`